Frequently Asked Questions

 Foxborough Power Forward is a municipal electricity aggregation, which is a form of group electricity purchasing.

-Typically, your electric utility, National grid, provides two sets of services to you:
+Typically, your electric utility, National Grid, provides two types of services:

 But in Massachusetts, there are actually three ways to purchase your electricity: